 Prokletije (literally “Cursed Mountains”, in Albanian Bjeshët e Nemuna) is the southernmost ridge of the Dinaric Alps.
-In a wider sense, these mountains stretch from Shkoder in the west to Peć in the east, spreading through three states- Albania, Montenegro, and Kosovo - and representing natural borderline between them.
-However, their name suggests a somewhat different view: they were considered “cursed” by the shepherds for their inaccessibility, lack of water of pastures, in fact, they were unsuitable for any kind of life-these extremely rough conditions can only be found in the area south of Gusinje, which is considered to be the core of the Prokletije ridge.
-This part of Prokletije is the most impressive, its wilderness and the other size of its jagged stone cliffs make it a terrifying proposition.
-This is also where the Prokletije’s highest peak, Maja Jezerces (Jezerski vrh), 2694m, looms.
-The massif is ideal for hiking and alpinism and although it lacks facilities and many marked paths it offers a feeling of discovery and walking off the beaten track.
+In a wider sense, these mountains stretch from Shkoder in the west to Peć in the east, spreading through three states Albania, Montenegro, and Kosovo, and representing a natural borderline between them.
+However, their name suggests a somewhat different view: they were considered “cursed” by the shepherds for their inaccessibility, lack of water in pastures, in fact, they were unsuitable for any kind of life.
+These extremely rough conditions can only be found in the area south of Gusinje, which is considered to be the core of the Prokletije ridge.
+This part of the mountain ridge is the most impressive, its wilderness and the size of its jagged stone cliffs make it terrifying in its proportion.
+This is also where the Prokletije’s highest peak, Maja Jezerce (Jezerski vrh 2,694m).
+The massif is ideal for hiking and alpinism and although it lacks facilities and many marked paths it offers a feeling of discovery and walking out off the beaten track.
 Moreover, with their alpine meadows, peaks rising towards the skies, and marvelous panoramic views, Prokletije is an astonishing sight even for those who are not attempting to climb one of its peaks.

-From Ropojana one can climb the Rosni vrh (Maja Rosit) 2522m, right on the border.
-From Zastan to the left of Ropojana one can advance to the central part of Prokletije with Maja Jezerce lying in Albania some 7 km south of here.
-The climb from the end of the asphalt road takes some 10 hours in one direction and is therefore recommended to do it in two days with an overnight camp.
+From Ropojana one can climb the Rosni vrh (Maja Rosit 2,522m), right on the border.
+From the left of Ropojana, one can advance to the central part of Prokletije with Maja Jezerce lying in Albania, 7 km south of here.
+The climb from the end of the asphalt road takes 10 hours in one direction and is therefore recommended to do it in two days with an overnight camp.
 There are no border controls from the Albanian side but if you want to be on the safe side you can announce your group to the Albanian police.
-Turning left from Vusanje one comes to Zarunica hamlet; to the north of it is the green Bor ridge (2012m) and south the desolate massif of Belič with the highest peak of Maja Kolata (Kolac) 2530m a few hundred meters into Albania.
+Turning left from Vusanje one comes to Zarunica hamlet.
+To the north of it is the Green Bor ridge (2,012m) and south the desolate massif of Belič with the highest peak of Maja Kolata (Kolac 2,530m) a few hundred meters into Albania.

 Montenegro Hostel Team